 The quick (and unsatisfying) answer is that gastric sleeve insurance coverage in the U.S. varies by insurance policy.
-Your insurance will cover gastric sleeve if your specific policy includes weight loss surgery and you satisfy the minimum requirements for coverage.The minimum requirements for most medical insurance policies that cover bariatric surgery are that you have completed a medically supervised diet program and you a body mass index (BMI) over 35 with obesity-related health problems or over 40 without accompanying health problems.
+Your insurance will cover gastric sleeve if your specific policy includes weight loss surgery and you satisfy the minimum requirements for coverage.The minimum requirements for most medical insurance policies that cover bariatric surgery are that you have completed a medically supervised diet program and you have a body mass index (BMI) over 35 with obesity-related health problems or over 40 without accompanying health problems.

 Gastric sleeve surgery costs about $3,500 if your insurance covers it, depending on your policy.
 The cost of gastric sleeve surgery without insurance is $19,000, on average, but varies widely by state and surgeon.Click Here to Check Your Insurance